St Paul / Mpls

 How are elevated levels of Radon fixed?

 Most people are surprised to learn how easy it is to eliminate Radon concerns in a home.
-A standard radon mitigation system consists of a 3″ plastic vent pipe that penetrates the basement floor slab.
+A standard radon mitigation system consists of a 3″ PVC vent pipe that penetrates the basement floor slab.
 The pipe must extend above the roof line - much like a plumbing vent.
-A fan is connected to this pipe - either inside the attic (interior mount), or at the house exterior (exterior mount).
+A fan is connected to this pipe - either inside the attic (interior mount) or at the house exterior (exterior mount).
 This fan pulls air and gases from below the floor slab up the pipe and out into the atmosphere, creating a negative pressure zone in the area under the basement slab.
 This prevents most radon from entering the home.
 If drain tile is present, the pipe can be integrated into the drain tile, as this creates a perfect way to suck soil gases from under the entire slab.
 Gaps in the slab are also sealed to help prevent radon entry.
 An added side benefit is that water vapor is also removed, which helps to keep the basement dry - and also can eliminate musty odors.
-The average cost to have this system installed ranges between $1200 and $2000 (exterior mounted systems are generally lower in cost).
+The average cost to have this system installed ranges between $1500 and $2000 (exterior-mounted systems are generally lower in cost).